 Read more:

 It depends on how badly your lawn is affected.
 If you catch the infestation early, your grass can recover with proper watering, fertilization, and overseeding.
-However, if chinch bugs killed the grass down to the roots, you’ll likely have to reseed or resod affected areas.
+Grass killed to the roots requires reseeding or resodding affected areas.
+As Rice advises, if damage exceeds 50%, recovery is unlikely, and sod replacement is the better option.

 Chemical insecticides can kill chinch bugs within a few days, while natural treatments may take a few weeks.
 However, restoring your lawn’s health after an infestation can take an entire growing season.